Wake1st/CitySmashinCrittersRevival/README.md

 Made for the Society of Play's [Revival Jam 2025](https://itch.io/jam/revival-jam-2025).

-I choose to revive the first 3d game I worked on - [City Smashin Critters](https://github.com/Wake1st/CitySmashinCritters).
-This time around, I'm using Godot instead of Unity.
+I choose to revive the first 3d game I worked on - [City Smashin Critters](https://github.com/Wake1st/CitySmashinCritters). \
+This time around, I'm using Godot instead of Unity, and it's been encouraging to see \
+how much better I've gotten at game development.

 ## Contributions